-Did you know most of our travel guides come with an audio guide?
+Did you know most of our travel itineraries come with an audio guide?
 You can listen to Matt tell you stories from inside your car.
 It’s like having a personal tour guide with you.
 Check them out here!

 Even though my trip research go-to is YouTube, travel books still serve an important purpose.
 They have great photos, organization, maps, and information about local attractions and animals.
 They don’t require Wi-Fi and you can usually just check a couple out at the library.

-Gear to enjoy the trip
+Gear to Enjoy the Trip

 Binoculars.
 (Vortex Diamondback).
 There aren’t many places more scenic than Yellowstone and Grand Teton National Park.
-From Artist Point viewing the Grand Canyon of the Yellowstone, to viewing a grizzly bear feeding at Lamar Valley, you won’t want to be limited to what your naked eye can see.
+From Artist Point viewing the Grand Canyon of the Yellowstone to viewing a grizzly bear feeding at Lamar Valley, you won’t want to be limited to what your naked eye can see.

 Scope.
 If you want the most zoom power possible, you’ll need a scope.
 In the video above, we show a Leupold scope, which is a high-quality item.
 These scopes can vary from $300-$2000 dollars.
-The particular model in my video isn’t made anymore, but obviously I think Leupold is a nice brand.
+The particular model in my video isn’t made anymore, but obviously, I think Leupold is a nice brand.
 I admit I’m not an expert on scopes, so I only have my experience and research to go off of.
 Here are the two I would suggest:

 - Leupold SX-1 Ventana.
 This has a more powerful zoom than most, AND it comes with the case and the tripod for an affordable price.